devil-Coder/FoodPark/README.md

 # FoodPark
-It is an online website for foodpark
-But for the dealer end.
+It is an online website for foodpark, aimed at the dealer end.